bucsspring2024/final-project-noah-s-team-it-s-just-me/README.md

     4. Press the 'D' key
     5. Verify that the bread moves right
     6. Press the 'W' key
-    7. Verify that the bread moves up/jumps
+    7. Verify that the bread moves up/jumps (the bread has infinite jumps)
     - Expected Outcome: The player’s bread should move left, right, and up/jump in response to the key inputs

 - Test Case 2: Collision Detection